panndda/SQL-murder-mystery/Story.md

 * Only Gold members had those bags
 * He is a Male
-* He got into a Car with a plate that included "H42W" From the points above above, the killer is most probably a gym member.
+* He got into a Car with a plate that included "H42W" From the points above, the killer is most probably a gym member.

-# STEP 4: Finding the killer
+## STEP 4: Finding the killer
-The first point of call at this stage was to check if Annabel was truly a member of the gym, the query to check this is;
+* The first point of call at this stage was to check if Annabel was truly a member of the gym, the query to check this is;
 ```sql
 Select *
 From get_fit_now_member